-Summary: Great for PvE.
-Tor poison based compositions the Snake is the ultimate choice.
+Great for PvE.
+Tor poison-based compositions the Snake is the ultimate choice.
 The Snake also beats the wolf in skill damage team compositions.

 Monster Breakdown: Deer

-Generally the Deer monster is great for the PvE world when it is in the meta, although it can really shine with the correct, high level PvP team.
-It provides some really key bonuses through its active that really make a difference to high level teams.
+Generally, the Deer monster is great for the PvE world when it is in the meta, although it can really shine with the correct, high-level PvP team.
+It provides some really key bonuses through its actions that really make a difference to high-level teams.